How to Paint Outdoor Metal Furniture and Make It Look Brand New

 The first thing that happens with these metal outdoor furniture sets is the metal gets worn by the elements.
 Rust happens and the paint starts to chip.
 First thing is to sand down all the flaking paint, and smooth the rust areas down.
 My tool of choice for this is a electric porter-cable drill with a round wire head attachment– they come in an assortment of shapes which is helpful for certain areas.
 The chairs and table have a lot of surfaces.
 You don’t think they do until you get started.
 The most important thing you can do when you paint your metal outdoor furniture is to prepare your surfaces.
 Paint will not hide this and a better prepared surface will allow for a beautiful painted surface.
 Make sure that you place a heavy duty tarp underneath your furniture to protect any outdoor surfaces.

-Pro tip! prepping your surface is just as important, if not more then painting it!
+Pro tip!
+Prepping your surface is just as important, if not more than, painting it!

 Supplies for painting metal outdoor furniture